Skip to content

 1967

-Lyle Gaston and coworkers at the University of California first demonstrated that synthetic pheromones could be used to implement mating disruption of cabbage looper moths in the field, proving that this technique was a promising pest management tool.
+Lyle Gaston and coworkers at the University of California first demonstrated that synthetic pheromones could be used to implement mating disruption of cabbage looper moths (Trichoplusia ni) in the field, proving that this technique was a promising pest management tool.

 1970s